tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Sku Add/README.md

   the code be sure to continue on with the rest of the steps.

-* Add code from file **[store page detail sku add.html][6]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[store page detail sku add.html][6]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.
 Please see [per-page code injection][7].
 Read the code for any instructions within.

 * In each of your product descriptions add the following text where you want the